How to prepare your Middle School Child for High School by Tapping Into Their Intellectual Growth

 Preparing your middle school child for high school involves moving from teaching isolated facts to helping them see connections.

-Fortunately, as your student begins to move into the middle school years (or logic stage, if you have a classical bent) she is capable of more than just learning facts in isolation.
-As she reaches this stage, she is better able to reason why something occurred, make connections between events, and see the consequences of someone’s actions.
+Fortunately, as your student begins to move into the middle school years (or logic stage, if you have a classical bent) he or she is capable of more than just learning facts in isolation.
+As middle school children reach this stage, they are better able to:

 In other words, she is beginning to think more analytically.
 Our goal as teachers is to recognize this developmental stage when it arrives and encourage this higher level thinking by the way we teach and the curriculum materials we use.

-Heralding this developmental stage is often a surge of questioning combined with what often sounds like a hint of criticism.
-Students who learned years ago to obey promptly without questioning are now asking, “Why do we have to do things this way?”
+Students who learned years ago to obey are now asking, “Why do we have to do things this way?”

 This can be a bit unsettling to parents who have anticipated those ‘teen years’ with dread.
 You’ll be glad to hear that this is normal and natural.

-Questioning is healthy, disrespect is not.
+Questioning is healthy, but disrespect is not.

 The content of what they are learning is important, of course, but so is the way you teach it.

-As home educating moms, encourage your middle school children to generate their own questions and research the answers.
+As you work through the topic or unit, encourage your middle school children to generate their own questions and research the answers.
 But, you ask, what do I say?
 How do I encourage this kind of dialogue?
-First, when learning about anything, teach your students to answer the ‘basic’ questions: who, what, when, where, why and how.

 Once that foundation of knowledge is laid, move to the higher level questions.
 Here are some ideas to get you started.